liangzheng816/OfficeDocs-SharePoint/SharePoint/SharePointServer/security-for-sharepoint-server/configure-amsi-integration.md

 Enable-SPFeature -Identity 4cf046f3-38c7-495f-a7da-a1292d32e8e9 -Url <web application URL>
 ```

-After upgrading to SharePoint Server Subscription Edition Version 25H1 build, you can configure body scan settings using PowerShell.
+After upgrading to SharePoint Server Subscription Edition Version 25H1 build, you can also configure the body scan settings using PowerShell.
 To set the body scan mode, run the following command:

 ```powershell